sathwikreddy17/History-Reels/QUICK_START.md

 ---

-*Ready to create amazing mythology reels?
+*Ready to create amazing history reels?
 Just add your story and images, then run the script!*